I am not a patient at Thurmaston Dental, but I have a dental emergency! Can you help?

 What should I do if I broke my tooth?

-Teeth are remarkably strong and go through a lot, when a tooth chips or breaks it can be painful!
+Teeth are remarkably strong and go through a lot when tooth chips or breaks it can be painful!
 The nerve inside the tooth can be damaged; the pain can be severe when it gets exposed to air, cold foods or drinks.
-It is strongly recommended you visit a dentist, in the meantime place cold pack to the area of the broken tooth.
+It is strongly recommended you visit a dentist, in the meantime place a cold pack to the area of the broken tooth.

 What if I have lost an implant or a tooth?